edgelesssys/constellation/docs/docs/workflows/config.md

 The Constellation CLI can also print the supported instance types with: `constellation config instance-types`.

 :::caution
-Due to a bug in AWS' SNP implementation, SNP report generation currently fails in unforeseeable circumstances.
+Due to a bug in AWS's SNP implementation, SNP report generation currently fails in unforeseeable circumstances.
 Therefore, even if you select attestation type `awsSEVSNP`, Constellation still uses NitroTPM-based attestation.
 Nonetheless, runtime encryption is enabled.
 AWS is currently investigating the issue.